PowerDNS/pdns/docs/manpages/pdns_control.1.md

      running without a guardian.

 purge [*RECORD*]
-:    Purge entries from the packet cache.
+:    Purge entries from the cache.
 If *RECORD* ends with a dollar ($)
      all entries that end with that name are removed.
 If no record is specified the entire cache is purged.

 qtypes
-:    Get a count of queries per qtype.
+:    Get a count of queries per qtype on standard out.

 quit
 :    Tell a running pdns_server to quit.